influxdata/docs-v2/content/v2.0/process-data/manage-tasks/update-task.md

 ## Update a task with the influx CLI
 Use the `influx task update` command to update or change the status of an existing task.

-_This command requires a task ID, which is available in the output of `influx task find`._
+_This command requires a task ID, which is available in the output of `influx task list`._

 #### Update a task Flux script
 Pass the file path of your updated Flux script to the `influx task update` command